onePeterCollins/react-jsx-template/README.md

 <p> For additional support, follow me on <a href='https://twitter.com/onepetercollins' target='_blank'>twitter</a> @onepetercollins or <a href='https://github.com/onepetercollins'>github</a>.
 You can share your ideas and cool projects, I'd love to see them. </p>

-<p> I will also appreciate your donations towards the maintenance of this package. </p>
+<p> If you made it this far, this component is useful to you.
+I will appreciate your donations towards the maintenance of this package. <a href='mailto: onepetercollins@gmail.com' target='_blank'>Email me</a></p>